-- health settings.
-Emphasis on organizational contexts, interdisciplinary cooperation, and description of knowledge and skills required for professional social work practice.
-Includes introduction to terminology and recording styles pertinent to such settings.
-Prerequisite: SWO 201.3 - SWO 305.
-INTERVIEWING TECHNIQUES AND SKILLS.
-Skills of interviewing and recording are addressed.
-Corequisite or Prerequisite: SWO 201.
-3 - SWO 309.
+SWO 309.
 AGING AND THE COMMUNITY.
 Society's provisions for meeting the economic, physical, sociological, and psychological needs of aging persons.
 Limited volunteer experience.
 Prerequisite: SWO 201.
+3

-3 - SWO 311.
+SWO 311.
 SOCIAL WELFARE POLICIES AND SERVICES.
 The history, mission, and philosophy of the social work profession are covered.
-Content on the history and current pattern of social welfare services, the role of social policy in helping or deterring people in the maintenance or attainment of optimal health and well-being, and the effect of policy on social work practice are also addressed.
-Limited volunteer experience.
-Corequisite or Prerequisite: SWO 201.
-3 - SWO 315.
-HUMAN BEHAVIOR AND THE SOCIAL ENVIRONMENT.
-Integration of content regarding human development and behavior in interaction with environmental stimuli.
-Corequisite: SWO 201; Corequisite or Prerequisite: BIO 229.
+Content on the histo-

+- SWO 315.
+HUMAN BEHAVIOR AND THE SOCIAL ENVIRONMENT I. Integration of content regarding human development and behavior in interaction with environmental stimuli.
+Social Work orientation to human behavior in small systems with emphasis on the significance of social work practice.
+Prerequisites: SWO 201, BIO 229.
 3 - SWO 319.
 SCHOOL SOCIAL WORK SERVICES.
 The history of school social work services and role of the school social worker.
-Discussion of the issues that affect school social work, the local education agency, the process of education, as well as legislation relevant to education.
+Discussion of the issues that affect school social work, the local education agency, the process of education, and legislation relevant to education.
 Prerequisite: SWO 201.
 3 - SWO 320.
 SOCIAL WORK METHODS I. The planned change process focusing on defining issues and data collection and assessment with systems of varying size.
 Structured lab.
-Prerequisites: social work major; SWO 305; Corequisite or Prerequisite: SWO 315.
+Prerequisites: social work major; SWO 201, 305.
 3 - SWO 370.
 METHODS OF SOCIAL RESEARCH.
 A study of the quantitative and qualitative research methodologies including analysis of data, statistical procedures, and systematic evaluation of practice.
 Prerequisite: SWO 201.
 3 - SWO 375 STATISTICS FOR SOCIAL WORKERS.
 This course focuses on data collection, statistical analysis, and interpretation of statistical data in social work practice.
-Prerequisite: SWO 370.
+Prerequisites: SWO 201, 370.
 3 - SWO 416.
-HUMAN BEHAVIOR AND THE SOCIAL ENVIRONMENT.
+HUMAN BEHAVIOR AND THE SOCIAL ENVIRONMENT II.
 Social work orientation to human behavior in systems of various sizes with emphasis on the significance for social work practice.
-Prerequisite: SWO 315; Prerequisites or Corequisites: SOC 403, SWO 300, PSY 302.
+Prerequisites: SWO 201, 315; SOC 403; PSY 302.
 3 - SWO 421.
 SOCIAL WORK METHODS II.
 The planned change process focusing on intervention with individuals, families, and groups.
 Structured lab.
-Prerequisites: social work major, SWO 320.
+Prerequisites: social work major, SWO 201, 320.
 3 - SWO 422.
 SOCIAL WORK METHODS III.
 The planned change process focusing on intervention with organizations, institutions, and communities.
-Prerequisites: SWO 320; Prerequisites or Corequisites: SWO 416 and SWO 421.
-3 - SWO 430.
+Prerequisites: SWO 201, 320.3 - SWO 430.
 SOCIAL WELFARE POLICY ANALYSIS.
 Application of analytical frameworks to social welfare policies and programs.
-Prerequisites: PSC 201, SWO 311, ECO 210.
-3
+Prerequisites: PSC 201; SWO 201, 311; ECO 210.
+3 - SWO 475.

-SWO 475.
 FIELD INSTRUCTION.
 Supervised field work in a social welfare setting.
 Taken concurrently with SWO 481.
-Prerequisites: SWO 316, 321, 322, 375, 430.
+Prerequisites: SWO 300, 303, 309, 370, 375, 416, 421, 422, 430, completion of all special degree requirements and social work major.
 Social work majors must make application to be admitted into Field Instruction.
-12

-SWO 481.
+12 - SWO 481.
 INTEGRATIVE SEMINAR.
 Discussion and integration of total academic and field experience.
-Corequisite: SWO 475.3

-SWO 492.
+Corequisite: SWO 475.
+3 - SWO 492.
 SPECIAL TOPICS IN SOCIAL WORK.
 Current developments in Social Work.
 1-6